kubernetes/community/contributors/design-proposals/flexvolume-deployment.md

 ### Atomic Driver Installation
 Regular file copy is not an atomic file operation, so if it were used to install the driver, it's possible that kubelet or controller manager executes the driver when it's partially installed, or the driver gets modified while it's being executed.
 Care must be taken to ensure the installation operation is atomic.

 The deployment script provided above uses renaming, which is atomic, to ensure that from the perspective of kubelet or controller manager, the driver file is completely written to disk in a single operation.
+The file is first installed with a name prefixed with '.', which the prober ignores.

 ### Alternatives